 - No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact between them, but is not disciplinary. - Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is not issued by the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc.). - Alternate work schedules: If the students work together on campus, the Title IX Coordinator can arrange alternative work schedules. - Change in residential housing: A student may choose to be moved.
-In limited circumstances, Monroe Community College may require the accused student to move. - Public Safety Escort: Students may request that a Public Safety Officer walk them from one location to another on campus.
+In limited circumstances, the college may require the respondent to move. - Public Safety Escort: Students may request that a Public Safety Officer walk them from one location to another on campus.
 Public Safety can be reached at 585-292-2911. - Tutoring and Academic Assistance Center (TAAC): Tutoring and academic support services are available to all students.
 If a student is struggling with their courses because of a situation related to a report of sexual misconduct, relationship violence, or stalking, we encourage them to take advantage of the available services. - Course Withdrawal/re-assignment: The college may be able to assist a student with withdrawing from a class/scheduling a different section. - Other: There might be other circumstances in which the Title IX Coordinator/college may be able to help.

-What if something happened off campus?
-Will Monroe Community College be able to do anything?
+What if something happened off-campus?